netdata/netdata/docs/guides/monitor/stop-notifications-alarms.md

 Use `killall -USR2 netdata` to reload your health configuration and ensure you get no more notifications about that alarm.

-You can add `to: silence` to any alarm you'd rather not bother you with notifications.
+You can add `to: silent` to any alarm you'd rather not bother you with notifications.

 ## What's next?